 Our 'Hungry Hatch' serves freshly cooked school lunches in the dining hall.
-A two course meal is currently provided daily at a cost of £11.50 each week [£2.30 per day] for pupils in Reception up to Year 6 and for £2.00 per day for 30 hour Nursery children.
+A two course meal is currently provided daily at a cost of £12.50 each week [£2.50 per day] for the majority of pupils up to Year 6 and for £2.20 per day for 30 hour Nursery children.
 Menus are designed to meet the nutritional requirements of young children and to introduce a wide variety of food.
-The menus follow a three week cycle and are changed a minimum of twice per year.
+The menus follow a three week cycle and are usually changed twice per year.